tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

     writes code "that just works", so it's key to go functional to remove those "jumps" as FP is homogeneous

+#### Rust has Async Await

+An `async`-`await` model can be found in Rust too, but recall that Rust is a system language, so it's imperative and stateful where this kind of machinery plays a role there.

+But why use such low-level concepts in languages like TS?
+Even so, Rust's `async`-`await` is more functional than that of TS —a supposedly "high"-level language.

+It can be noticed that Rust's `await` is more functional because it removes the annoying whitespaces: `const res = await fetch(path);` vs `let res = reqwest::get(path).await?;`.
+That stance is more functional as it lacks the stupid whitespace[^x] in between `await` and `fetch` found in the TS line that just fragments the code even more by making it less cohesive.

+[^x]: Whitespaces are unfriendly characters for computer programming

+The question mark operator `?` is also an example of how the fragmentation said above is avoided in Rust error handling by focusing on functional features first, so programs are built highly-cohesively.
+In that case, `?` avoids fragmenting the function from "might throw" and "doesn't trow", the same that happens when this idiotic asynchronous model "tint" functions leading to the "`async`-`await` hell".

+One peculiarity of Rust is that despite being an imperative system language, it can successfully leverage functional style within imperative code because of its powerful abstractions[^x].

+[^x]: From what I said about how mix code is horrendous, we can see
+    that if we aim for a functional centric approach we can obtain powerful abstractions found in languages like Rust and so avoid the horrible hassle of imperative + declarative that can be easily written in poorly designed languages

 ### Mutable Variable

 Usage of *mutable* variable `tree` for returning the function value: